The 17 best mattress sales to shop this Labor Day | CNN Underscored

 Wayfair

-The online retailer is offering up to 70% off across all product categories and has plenty of nice offers on mattresses like the Wayfair Sleep 9” Medium Hybrid Mattress for $279.99 and the Beautyrest BR800 14” Medium Pillow Top Hybrid Mattress for $799.99 (originally $1,307).
+The online retailer is offering up to 70% off across all product categories and has plenty of nice offers on mattresses like the Wayfair Sleep 9-Inch Medium Hybrid Mattress for $279.99 and the Beautyrest BR800 14-Inch Medium Pillow Top Hybrid Mattress for $799.99 (originally $1,307).

 Zoma